Lotfollahi-lab/nichecompass/README.md

 In this tutorial, we apply NicheCompass to integrate three samples (sagittal brain sections) of the STARmap PLUS mouse central nervous system dataset / atlas from [Shi, H. et al. Spatial Atlas of the Mouse Central Nervous System at Molecular Resolution. bioRxiv 2022.06.20.496914 (2022)](https://www.biorxiv.org/content/10.1101/2022.06.20.496914v1) in a oneshot setting (i.e. the model is trained on all samples at once).

 ### Reference Query Mapping Tutorial
 In this tutorial, we apply NicheCompass to integrate three samples (sagittal brain sections) of the STARmap PLUS mouse central nervous system dataset / atlas from Shi, H. et al. Spatial Atlas of the Mouse Central Nervous System at Molecular Resolution. bioRxiv 2022.06.20.496914 (2022) in a query to reference mapping setting (i.e. the model is first trained on the reference samples, and the query samples are then mapped onto the pretrained reference model by finetuning it).
+The first two samples are used as reference samples and the third sample is the query.

 ### Multimodal Tutorial
+In this tutorial, we apply NicheCompass to a single multimodal sample (postnatal day 22 coronal section) of a spatial ATAC-RNA-seq mouse brain dataset from Zhang, D. et al. Spatial epigenome–transcriptome co-profiling of mammalian tissues.
+Nature 1–10 (2023).

 ## Reference